daqhris/daqhris.github.io/crypto-growth-fund.md

 - High volatility in crypto markets should be expected and always accounted for when estimating the value of assets under management.

 ### Sources of Investment
-Income from underpaid manual labor that may be done with human body parts but without life insurance, work contract, or legal rights.
+Income from underpaid manual labor that may be done with human body parts but without life insurance, work contracts, or legal rights.
 Otherwise, the invested capital might originate from monetary gifts or cryptocurrency airdrops.

 ### Disclaimers